shawakation/POJ/README.md

 # POJ
-Solutions for Peking University Online Judge
+Solutions for Peking University Online Judge\n
 All projects are complied with g++ 8.2.0 in codeblocks 16.10 (ubuntu 18.10)